 HTML:

-To show code within your content you'd usually use the pre and code HTML tags.
+HTML tags.
 In Markdown, to add a code block you just need to indent each line by either 4 spaces or a single tab.
 However, this isn't like a paragraph where you only need to indent the first line and the rest will follow.
 With code blocks you actually need to indent each line to get it to be included in the block.
 If there are any non-indented lines between code, then they'll break it up in to separate blocks.

-In some Markdown converters, you can alternatively use three backticks (`) to create code blocks.
+) to create code blocks.
 Personally, I prefer this method more than indenting since it's easier to read and write.
 Additionally, if you have a syntax highlighter you can declare which language your code is in so it knows how to highlight the code.

 You don't need to include 'python' in there, but it helps the syntax highlighter be more accurate.
 It does this by adding the declared language as a class.
 So the above would result in the following: